Introduction to Cloudways

 Once you have created your free account on Cloudways, it is time to choose your server and install WordPress.
-Log in to your Cloudways account and launch server for your site.
+Log in to your Cloudways account and launch a server for your site.

 Configure Application & Server Details

 Cloudways currently offers four different selection of WordPress: A Cloudways optimized version, WordPress with WooCommerce, WordPress Multisite and a clean WordPress installation (a default WordPress).
-It is highly recommended to choose the first option because, with optimized installation, you get a free WordPress cache plugin called as Breeze.
+It is highly recommended to choose the first option because, with optimized installation, you get a free WordPress cache plugin called Breeze.

-Next step is to name your application and server as I named “My WordPress”.
+The next step is to name your application and server as I named “My WordPress”.
 Although it is just for your reference and will affect this tutorial if you choose any other name.